brunston/stellarpyl/README.md

-the project are: to automatically crop the image; to perform background subtraction; to create an intensity plot of the spectrum (accounting for non- orthogonal spectra); and to account for the use of a DSLR sensor by using either a relative response function or an absolute response function to normalize the intensity plot.
+the project are: to automatically crop the image; to perform background subtraction; to create an intensity plot of the spectrum (accounting for non- orthogonal spectra); and to account for the use of a DSLR sensor by using either a relative response function or an absolute response function to negate the effects of sensor response on the intensity plot.

 ##Workflow: